Moonshooters/slate/source/includes/_audiences.md

   }
 ```

 This endpoint delivers the prospects in our database based on websites or industries and titles.
-The response includes `total` which is the number of results delivered to the page and the credits consumed for the query.
+The response includes `total` which is the number of results delivered to the page and the credits consumed for the query as well as the pagination keys `next_page` and `total_pages`.

+The results are sorted by title, so complete profiles are first, and then by confidence score.

 ### HTTP Request